hongyingaliu/CPSC-334-Creative-Embedded-Systems/generative art/README.md

 Processing was chosen as the language and software editor of choice for this project.
 The advantages of Processing is that it has was made with a focus on creating visual applications/experiences so it had extensive visual display libraries and did not need to be downloaded to run on the Leeds computer.
 Some disadvantages of Processing included a little less freedom, because their code is already very structured, and that Processing does not have the most efficient use of memory (example: animation becomes easily too large because every element including the background is often redrawn).

+## Components

+The most important asset to this program were the images, which included gifs split into images of a bird flying both direction and landing both directions, as well as the tree branches.
+Part of the fun of this task was creating my own images and thus contributing a paper, kid's sketchbook, sort of aesthetic.
+Within the program, the animation is broken down into three generatable and mutable objects, the box that fills each screen, the tree branches, and the birds.